We briefly mentioned the German Shepherd Husky mix in our article about the 15 Most Popular German Shepherd Mix and Hybrid Dogs,

 It is thought the Gerberian Husky gained traction with breeding and overall popularity in America after the 1930’s when both dog breeds begun to gain popularity as household pets in the US.

-Huskies have at times been described as an ‘escape artist’ by owners, and still have a natural instinct to want to hunt wild animals as a food source.
+Huskies have at times been described as an ‘escape artist’ by owners, and still have a natural instinct or prey drive to want to hunt wild animals as a food source.

 a) Is A German Shepherd Husky Mix Puppy or Dog Good Around Children, Kids and Families?